Back

 Nasal Pillow vs. Nasal vs. Full Face Masks

 Continuous Positive Airway Pressure (CPAP) therapy is a common treatment for sleep apnea, a sleep disorder characterized by interrupted breathing during sleep.
 CPAP masks are a crucial component of therapy, as they deliver pressurized air to keep the airway open and ensure proper breathing throughout the night.
-There are three main types of CPAP masks: Nasal Pillow, Nasal, and Full Face masks.
-Let's compare these masks based available at CPAP Discount Warehouse on their design, features, and benefits:
+For many patients, choosing the right CPAP mask is essential to maximize comfort and effectiveness.
+Let's compare these masks based available at CPAP Discount Warehouse on their design, features, and benefits.

 Nasal Pillow CPAP Mask